kubernetes-sigs/lws/keps/849-DisaggregatedSet-HPA/README.md

 **Mitigation**: The controller recreates it on the next reconcile.
 To truly opt out of external scaling, the user flips the role's `scaling.mode` back to `Static` (or removes `scaling` entirely); the controller then deletes the scaler in the same pass.

+**Risk**: A user hand-creates a `DisaggregatedSetRoleScaler` at the controller-managed name (`<ds>-<role>`), racing the controller.

+**Mitigation**: the controller detects the missing or incorrect ownerRef, refuses to adopt or overwrite the object, and emits a warning event on the DisaggregatedSet naming the offending object.

 ## Design Details

 ### DisaggregatedSetRoleScaler API